Lykhoyda/ipfs-cli/README.md

 ## `ipfs-cli listAllCid address`

-List all CID events stored on Smart Contract associated with address
+List all CID events stored on Smart Contract associated with the address

 ```
 USAGE